-To begin the show, Colorful Bones rocked out the first song featuring Bella on flute, covering Paul McCartney’s song Let ‘Em In.
+To begin the show, our family band rocked out the first song featuring Bella on flute, covering Paul McCartney’s song Let ‘Em In.

 I just want to continue to encourage you to continue to pour creativity and arts into your children.
 I am amazed at the rewards that continue to happen now that my children are growing up.

 I want to share one of the best days of my life.

 My biggest dream came true~ playing in a family band, just this past Saturday.